Unboxed-Software/solana-course/content/non-transferable-token.md

 Now run `npm start`.
 We will see a link which will take us to the create mint transaction on Solana Explorer.

 ### 3. Mint token
-In `src/index.ts`, we will create a source account and mint 1 non transferable token.
+In `src/index.ts`, we will create a source account and mint 1 non-transferable token.

 ```ts
 async function main(){